 “Speaking from a personal perspective, Twitter has hugely shaped my travel plans, from inspiring me to visit a new destination to receiving recommendations on things to see and do from people who know the area.
 As a travel brand, Twitter provides a way for you to connect with and assist customers in an engaging and instant way, building up brand loyalty and a sense of community.
 Watching the way Twitter has changed the travel industry over the last few years has been phenomenal – I’m excited to see what happens next.”

+This is another one of cool travel blogs.
 The thing about Amateur Traveler is that it started life as a podcast way back in 2005.
 Our point?
 Chris Christensen – the man behind the blog – can hardly be called an amateur anymore.
 He’s very much a pro who you should totally listen to.

 Chris still produces new shows for his podcast, and he also blogs a lot.
 Both his podcast and his blog are award-winning and he uses them to help you plan your next adventure.
-The biggest conundrum he helps you solve is … “but where should we go next?|”
+The biggest conundrum he helps you solve is … “but where should we go next?”

 The blog now also includes videos and is sure to help you plot your next adventure, be it in Bali, Mexico or Japan.

-Check his blog out here:
+Check his travel blog out here.